MAmbrose-IDM/emodpy-snt/README.md

   - /calibration - scripts with functons for the seasonality and baseline transmission calibration steps
   - /analyzers - scripts with functions used to convert the simulation output to the form needed for further analysis
   - /IPTp_mortality_postprocessing - scripts with functions used to include effects from malaria in pregnancy and IPTp and estimate mortality
-2) Example of project-specific scripts, which depend on functions in the malaria-snt-core repo - each project has its own separate repository, but example setup and scripts for running the full process are given here
+2) Example of project-specific scripts, which depend on functions in the malaria-snt-projects repo - each project has its own separate repository, but example setup and scripts for running the full process are given here
 - /example_.../setup_inputs/0_main_DHS_data_to_sim_inputs.R (corresponds with scripts from /data_processing) - once the basic files are set up, the  script will take care of most of the data processing and formatting to create the data files needed downstream
   - note: for this script to succeed, certain input files must already have been created.
 Several of the other scripts in the /setup_inputs directory can be used to generate those files.
 - /example_.../setup_inputs/create_seasonality_archetypes - find groupings of administrative regions that are expected to have similar seasonality calibration results